 - Working in corporate and finance seats means putting in long hours, commonly climaxing in all-nighters.
 The size and complexity of a deal will determine your role, but corporate and finance usually require the most teamwork.

 - Most firms offer four six-month seats; some offer six four-month seats and others operate their own unique systems.
 Trainees switch departments and supervisors for each seat.
 Some share a room and work with a partner or senior assistant; others sit in an open-plan office, either with the rest of the team or with other trainees.

 - All firms conduct appraisals: a minimum of one at the conclusion of each seat, and usually halfway through as well.

 - Client secondments help you learn to understand clients’ needs.
 They can be the highlight of a training contract.

-- The Solicitors Regulation Authority requires all trainees to experience both litigation and transactional matters.
-Additionally, some firms have certain seats they require or prefer trainees to try.
+- Some firms have certain seats they require or prefer trainees to do.

 Use the True Picture to help you decide which firms to target.
 No matter how easy or hard securing a training contract is for you, you’ll want to end up with the right one.